-Message from CEO and President 4 Our Company Assets Our Vision Mission and Values 5 Physical Assets Electronic Assets SECTION 1 Our Confidential Information and OUR CODE Intellectual Property Purpose and Overview 6 Acquiring Competitive Intelligence Complying With Laws and Regulations 6 Communicating with the Public Who Must Follow This Code 7 Social Media 5 Employee Responsibilities 8 SECTION 5 Additional Responsibilities of Supervisors FOLLOWING THE LETTER AND SPIRIT OF THE ΙΔΜ Making the Right Choice Cooperating with Investigations and Audits Our Guidelines for Ethical Decision-Making 10 Data Privacy Political Activities SECTION 2 Insider Trading PROMOTING A SAFE AND Antitrust and Fair Competition RESPECTFUL WORKPLACE Trade Associations and Relations with Diversity, Equal Opportunity and Non-discrimination ion 11 Industry Members 38 Harassment-free Workplace 12 Acquisitions 39 Health and Safety 15 Compliance with Other Legal and Regulatory Requirements 39 Workplace Violence 15 SECTION 3 SECTION 6 WORKING WITH OTHER EMPLOYEES, CUSTOI MEDS SERVING THE GREATER GOOD AND BUSINESS PARTNERS TERS Corporate Citizenship Government Contracting 16 The Environment Supplier Relations 16 Refrigerants, Storage, and Disposition 4 Human Rights 16 SECTION 7 Protecting the Confidential COMPLIANCE AND ENFORCEMENT PROCEDU IRES Information of Others 17 Compliance Committee Respect for Patent Privacy 18 Asking Questions and Reporting Concerns: ······· Conflicts of Interest 18 Enforcement 4 Romance in the Workplace 20 Confidential Communications: No Retaliation 4!
-Nepotism Guidelines 20 Review and Familiarity with this Code 4!
-Gifts and Entertainment 20 Certificate of Compliance 46 Changes and Additions to this Code 4 SECTION 4 Waivers 4 PROTECTING INFORMATION AND ASSETS Annual Review and Reports 4 Accurate Recordkeeping 22 with Financial Reporting Responsibilities...
+Married Company of Provident 4

+Message from CEO and President Our Vision Mission and Values

+Our vision mission and values 5

+SECTION 1

+OUR CODE

+Purpose and Overview 6

+Complying With Laws and Regulations 6

+Who Must Follow This Code 7

+Employee Responsibilities 8

+Additional Responsibilities of Supervisors 9

+Making the Right Choice Our Guidelines for Ethical Decision-Making 10

+SECTION 2

+PROMOTING A SAFE AND RESPECTFUL WORKPLACE

+Diversity, Equal Opportunity and Non-discrimination n11

+Harassment-free Workplace 12

+Health and Safety Alcohol and Substance Abuse Workplace Violence 15

+SECTION 3

+WORKING WITH OTHER EMPLOYEES, CUSTOME DS

+AND BUSINESS PARTNERS :K3

+Government Contracting 16

+Supplier Relations 16

+Human Rights 16

+Protecting the Confidential Information of Others 17

+Respect for Patent Privacy 18

+Conflicts of Interest 18

+Romance in the Workplace 20

+Nepotism Guidelines 20

+Gifts and Entertainment 20

+SECTION 4

+PROTECTING INFORMATION AND ASSETS

+Accurate Recordkeeping 22

-Special Ethical Obligations for Employees
+Special Ethical Obligations for Employees with Financial Reporting Responsibilities....

+Anti-money Laundering...

-Anti-money Laundering Anti-corruption and Bribery
+Anti-corruption and Bribery

-Our Company Assets Physical Assets Electronic Assets .26
+Our Company Assets 2 Physical Assets 2 Electronic Assets 2 26

-Our Confidential Information and Intellectual Property
+Our Confidential Information and ntellectual Property 27

-Acquiring Competitive Intelligence30
+Acquiring Competitive Intelligence3 0

-Communicating with the Public
+Communicating with the Public 31

 Social Media 31